wafuzio/RMN/SCHEDULER_README.md

-# Grocery Retail Ad Monitor - Automated Scheduler System
+# Kroger TOA Scraper - Automated Scheduler System

 ## Overview

-The Grocery Retail Ad Monitor now includes a comprehensive automated scheduling system that can monitor and execute scraping tasks for multiple clients at their specified times, running independently of the GUI application.
+The Kroger TOA Scraper now includes a comprehensive automated scheduling system that can monitor and execute scraping tasks for multiple clients at their specified times, running independently of the GUI application.

 ## Components